Stay in the know

 In each of these situations, thousands of employees, possibly more, were directly affected by the hurricanes.
 And when you put this into the context of a multi-unit restaurant chain trying to track down and confirm the safety of thousands of employees dispersed across the affected area (which could often spread across multiple cities, states and even countries), doing this manually would be extremely time and labor intensive.
 These kinds of delays could cause a great deal of confusion, fear and concern - not just among your employees but also among their families and friends.

 So how could technology help?
-For one, the HR team could use the designated enterprise social network to post an Alert about the current situation, the safety measures being implemented, updates on employees who haven’t been accounted for, and more.
-Second, the HR team could also post Private Messages that are targeted to specific stores/locations/teams to ensure those groups understand what is occurring, and the process for submitting leave (to take care of their personal situations, be it to find new/temporary housing, to help family/friends in their time of need or any other reason).
+For one, the HR team could use the designated enterprise social network, your app for internal communications, to post an Alert about the current situation, the safety measures being implemented, updates on employees who haven’t been accounted for and more.
+Second, the HR team could also post Private Messages on the mobile internal employee communications platform that are targeted to specific stores/locations/teams to ensure those groups understand what is occurring, and the process for submitting leave (to take care of their personal situations, be it to find new or temporary housing, to help family pr friends in their time of need or for any other reason).

 Additionally, it would be beneficial to not simply list the names of those employees who haven’t checked in with the HR team during the disaster/emergency.
-By tagging their profiles in the Alert post (similar to how you would do so on consumer social media apps/sites), it would likely increase the speed with which those ‘unaccounted’ employees would respond in the comments to confirm their safety.
+By tagging their profiles in the Alert post on a mobile internal communication app (similar to the way you would do so on consumer social media apps/sites), it would likely increase the speed with which those ‘unaccounted’ employees would respond in the comments to confirm their safety.

 Reason #2: When customer emergencies arise, an ESN helps employees resolve the situation quickly and effectively